binocarlos/quarry/README.md

 This is the same pattern as the [Docker Link Command](http://docs.docker.io/en/latest/use/working_with_links_names/).

-Other nodes in the stack can use these environment variables to connect to the services.
+Worker nodes in the stack can use these environment variables to connect to the services.

+Why not just use the docker link feature?
+Because quarry will soon have a multi-host meaning containers can still connect to each other even on different servers.

 ### type: worker

-A worker node is a long running process that can do either of 2 things:
+A worker is a long running process that restarts on each push.

- * expose domains to the front-end HTTP router (for web-apps)
- * expose TCP ports to other nodes in the stack (for backend workers)

-If a node has a 'domains' setting - the front end router will direct HTTP traffic to it.
+If a worker has a 'domains' setting - the front end router will direct HTTP traffic to it.

 Here is an example of a web node with some domains for the router: